tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Because implementations respond to an invalid PSK binder by aborting the handshake, it may be possible for an attacker to verify whether a given PSK identity is valid.
-Specifically, if a server accepts both external PSK and certificate-based handshakes, a valid identity will result in a failed handshake, whereas an invalid identity will just be skipped and result in a successful certificate handshake.
+Specifically, if a server accepts both external PSK and certificate-based handshakes, a valid PSK identity will result in a failed handshake, whereas an invalid identity will just be skipped and result in a successful certificate handshake.
 Servers which solely support PSK handshakes may be able to resist